serokell/blog-posts/Alex and Happy Part 1/article.md

 n.b.: The `_` will contain the range of the parsed tree, we've omited it here for brevitity.

-So we transformed unstructured data (a string) into structured data, which is much easier to manipulate.

 ## Lexing

-Before we can start parsing, we should first write a lexer to the grammar, which is also known as _lexical analyzer_, _scanner_, or _tokenizer_.
+Before we can start parsing, we should first write a lexer for the grammar, which is also known as _lexical analyzer_, _scanner_, or _tokenizer_.

 According to A. W. Appel in _Modern Compiler Implementation in ML_ (p.
 14):

 > The lexical analyzer takes a stream of characters and produces a stream of names, keywords, and punctuation marks; it discards white space and comments between the tokens.
 It would unduly complicate the parser to have to account for possible white space and comments at every possible point; this is the main reason for separating lexical analysis from parsing.

 We will use [Alex](https://www.haskell.org/alex/) as a tool to generate the lexical analyzer for our grammar.
 It's similar to the tools `lex` and `flex` for C and C++, and it's the first step of the grammatical analysis for our programming language.
-It will take the input stream of characters (a `String`, or in our case, a `ByteString`) representing the program written by the user and generate a stream of tokens (a list), which will be explained more in-depth shortly.
+It will take an input stream of characters (a `String`, or in our case, a `ByteString`) representing the program written by the user and generate a stream of tokens (a list), which will be explained more in-depth shortly.

 Note that we've mentioned that Alex will _generate_ a lexical analyzer and not that Alex is a lexical analyzer by itself.
-Alex will read a `.x` file created by us specifying how to match lexemes and it will in turn create a `.hs` file which is the generated lexer.
+Alex will read the `.x` file created by us that specifies how to match lexemes and then create a `.hs` file, which will be the generated lexer.

 In the second part of this tutorial, we will use Happy to generate a parser that will consume the token stream.
 Happy will try to match tokens according to specific rules that we will describe and produce a tree structure representing a valid MiniML program.